 The Dreamer

-At that time, I was close to Martina, a Czech woman who had lived in Carlow for years with her partner, David.
+At that time, I was close to Martina, a Czech girl who had lived in Carlow for years with her partner, David.
 Martina ruled their household, talking for both of them.
 David seemed timid, resigned, and silent.
 Martina’s frankness sometimes bordered on sharpness.
 Once, when I had them over, she perched in my wicker Spanish chair—Martin’s farewell gift to me—legs elegantly crossed, as if a queen on her throne, and interrogated me about Jack.

 “Don’t you think you’re fussing over him too much?
 And the mold in your bathroom—have you told him?
 Mold gets into your lungs.
 You’ll never get rid of it.”